ybalkind/yonibalkind.com/_posts/2020-06-18-Government-income-share-agreements:-A-unique-proposal-for-fixing-public-education.md

 ## Government Income Share Agreements

 The basic idea:
-:   Government invites private investors to finance the education of tertiary learners[^1].
-In exchange, government commits to repaying the investor a pre-agreed share of the future tax revenue which it (government) ends up collecting from that learner (if and when the learner enters the working economy and pays income tax).
-Every student funded gives rise to a Government Income Share Agreement (or "GISA") [^2] between the financier and government.
+:   Government invites private investors to finance the education of tertiary learners.[^1] In exchange, government commits to repaying the investor a pre-agreed share of the future tax revenue which it (government) ends up collecting from that learner (if and when the learner enters the working economy).
+Every student funded gives rise to a Government Income Share Agreement (or "GISA")[^2] between the financier and government.

 Let's explore some of the details: